What is a trust?

 If you do not have a will, all of these issues will be decided by the court, with no guarantee that what the court decides is what you would have decided.
 Speak with an experienced attorney such as the Scottsdale Arizona Estate Planning Attorneys locals turn to.

-Thanks to authors at Hildebrand Law for insight into Estate Planning.
+Thanks to authors at Arizona State Planning Attorneys for insight into Estate Planning.